neos/neos-development-collection/TYPO3.Neos/Documentation/GettingStarted/Installation.rst

 .. tip::

-	TYPO3 Neos is built on top of the TYPO3 Flow framework.
-If you run into technical problems, keep in mind to check the `TYPO3 Flow documentation`_ for possible hints as well.
+	Neos is built on top of the Flow framework.
+If you run into technical problems, keep in mind to check the `Flow documentation`_ for possible hints as well.

 Requirements
 ------------

-TYPO3 Neos has at least the same system requirements as TYPO3 Flow.
-You can find them in the `TYPO3 Flow Requirements Documentation`_.
+Neos has at least the same system requirements as Flow.
+You can find them in the `Flow Requirements Documentation`_.

 Fundamental Installation
 ------------------------